Cuphead Bosses Tier List: All Ranked

 Hocus Pocus

 We’ve all witnessed magicians pulling a bunny out of a hat, but what if those bunnies were magicians in the first place?
 You could get something similar to Hocus Pocus, then.
-The player is surrounded by a perimeter of rabbit skulls as part of the mystical bunny’s onslaught, which is only one of his many cunning moves.
+A perimeter of rabbit skulls surrounds the player as part of the mystical bunny’s onslaught, which is only one of his many cunning moves.

 Chips Bettigen